Medically reviewed by Drugs.com. Last updated on May 3, 2020.

 Dosage form specific issues:

-• Appropriate use: Safety and efficacy has not been established in patients with FEV1 <25% or >75% predicted.
-Compare patient’s baseline FEV1 prior to therapy and the presence of other symptoms when deciding if post-treatment FEV1 changes (eg, decline) are caused by a pulmonary exacerbation.
-Reserve use for CF patients with known Pseudomonas aeruginosa.
-Patients colonized with Burkholderia cepacia have not been studied.
+• Appropriate use: Compare patient's baseline FEV1 prior to therapy and the presence of other symptoms when deciding if post-treatment FEV1 changes (eg, decline) are caused by a pulmonary exacerbation.
+Reserve use for cystic fibrosis (CF) patients with known Pseudomonas aeruginosa.

 Consider measuring FEV1 prior to initiation of therapy

 Aztreonam crosses the placenta and reaches the fetal circulation following IV administration; however, peak plasma concentrations following inhalation of aztreonam are significantly less than those observed following aztreonam IV.

 Due to its poor systemic absorption, use of aztreonam inhalation is likely acceptable for the management of cystic fibrosis in pregnant patients with Pseudomonas aeruginosa (Kroon 2018; Middleton 2019).
 When required, use may continue during pregnancy (Middleton 2019).

 • It is used in some people with cystic fibrosis to make breathing better.

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away: